Jason Jarrett (footballer): Playing career

 Jarrett started his career as an apprentice with Blackpool.
 He made his first-team debut in an FA Cup clash with Wigan Athletic on 14 November 1998 at Springfield Park, replacing Barry Shuttleworth late into a 4–3 defeat.
 He got his first start on 8 December, in a Football League Trophy 2–0 home defeat by Stoke City.
-He went on to play two league games that season, before joining Wrexham at the end of the season.
+He went on to play two league games that season before joining Wrexham at the end of the season.
 On 9 October 1999, he played in a 5–1 defeat at Gillingham's Priestfield Stadium.
-That was his only appearances for the "Dragons".
+That was his only appearance for the "Dragons".

 He was with Bury for the 2000–01 season.
-He scored his first goal at Vetch Field, on 30 September 2000, scoring the second of a 2–0 win over Swansea City.
-In total he made 28 appearances that season.
-He established himself firmly in the first team in 2001–02, playing over forty games.
-Bury were relegated into the Third Division at the end of the season, but Jarrett avoided this fate, having been sold to Wigan Athletic for £75,000 in March 2002.
+He scored his first goal at Vetch Field on 30 September 2000, scoring the second of a 2–0 win over Swansea City.
+In total, he made 28 appearances that season.
+He established himself in the first team in 2001–02, playing over forty games.
+Bury were relegated into the Third Division at the end of the season.
+Still, Jarrett avoided this fate, having been sold to Wigan Athletic for £75,000 in March 2002.
 He played 45 games in 2002–03, as Wigan were promoted from the Second Division as champions, with a massive 100 points.
 Coping well with First Division football, he made over forty appearances in 2003–04.
 His team finished two points outside the play-off places.

 After recovering from a broken leg, he spent January 2005 with Stoke City.
-He played three games for the "Potters", including their 2–1 FA Cup defeat to Arsenal.
-Manager Tony Pulis was eager to have him back at the Britannia Stadium, but nothing came of the talk.
-The "Latics" finished second in 2004–05 and were promoted to the Premier League, though Jarrett only made fourteen appearances.
-Leaving the JJB Stadium after his contract was up, he rejected a new three-year deal with the Premier League club and instead chose to look for first-team football elsewhere, signing for Nigel Worthington's Norwich City in June 2005.
+He played three games for the "Potters", including their 2–1 FA Cup defeat to Arsenal. manager Tony Pulis was eager to have him back at the Britannia Stadium, but nothing came of the talk.
+The "Latics" finished second in 2004–05 and were promoted to the Premier League, though Jarrett only made 14 appearances.
+Leaving the JJB Stadium after his contract was up, he rejected a new three-year deal with the Premier League club.
+Instead, he chose to look for first-team football elsewhere, signing for Nigel Worthington's Norwich City in June 2005.
 He had already played under Worthington at Blackpool.